 PFUnA in Connecticut Drinking Water

-PFUnA has been detected in water systems serving 6,160 ZIP codes nationwide.
+PFUnA has been tracked across Connecticut drinking water.
 Here is what you need to know about pfuna in your drinking water and how it may affect your household.

 What Is PFUnA?